abdelrahmanmagdy7077/16-Bit-HDL-Microarchitecture/README.md

 ---

-## Verification and Testing

-Every chip in this repository was tested and verified using a Java-based Hardware Simulator.
-The testing checks:

-* **Logic Accuracy:** Using `.tst` scripts to verify that every combinational chip gives the exact expected output for all possible inputs.
-* **Timing & Memory:** Ensuring registers, RAM chips, and clock-cycle states hold data correctly without losing information or causing race conditions.
-* **CPU Behavior:** Running full instruction cycles to confirm proper branching, data routing, and execution timing against expected `.cmp` outputs.

----

 ## Specification Reference

 The hardware specifications, instruction set architecture (ISA), and HDL syntax used in this project are based on the computer engineering framework from the textbook *The Elements of Computing Systems* by Noam Nisan and Shimon Schocken (MIT Press).